pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/configuring-existing-project.md

 ### Create Supporting Content

-Our starter kits assume that there is at least one published article and page in your Drupal back-end.
+Our starter kits assume that there is at least one published article and page in your Drupal backend.
 If your site does not have any article or page content, you should create some before proceeding.

 ### Set the Necessary Front-End Environment Variables

 At this point, your Drupal site should be configured to allow data to be sourced anonymously by the front-end starter kit.
-Within your front-end project you will also need to set the necessary environment variables to source data from your Drupal back-end.
+Within your front-end project you will also need to set the necessary environment variables to source data from your Drupal backend.
 For anonymous data sourcing you will need to set at least the `BACKEND_URL` and `IMAGE_DOMAIN` variables.

 - [Instructions for the Next.js and Drupal starter kit](../../frontend-starters/nextjs/nextjs-drupal/setting-environment-variables)